lemingshen/FedConv/README.md

 ![System overview of FedConv](images/system.png)

 - Server
-    - Initialze a large global model.
+    - Initialize a large global model.
     - Apply _Convolutional Compression_ on the large global and generate heterogeneous sub-models for clients.
-    - Apply _Transposed Convolutional Dilation_ on the received hetergeneous client models to transform them into large models.
+    - Apply _Transposed Convolutional Dilation_ on the received heterogeneous client models to transform them into large models.
-    - Apply _Weighted Average Aggregation_ on the rescaled large models and perform model aggregation for the next global communiction round.
+    - Apply _Weighted Average Aggregation_ on the rescaled large models and perform model aggregation for the next global communication round.

 - Heterogeneous Clients
     - Perform their resource profiles to determine a set of shrinkage ratios and transmit the shrinkage ratios to the server.